Official websites use .gov

 ACE recommendation

-Pending (ACE Review): In the upper-division baccalaureate degree category, 3 semester hours in fire administration or management.
+In the upper-division baccalaureate degree category, 3 semester hours in leadership.

 This 6-day course is designed to develop the managerial, administrative and leadership skills necessary for the first-time executive chief officer and chief officers who desire a leadership position in their agency.
 This course addresses critical knowledge and skills pertaining to the responsibilities of an executive chief officer such as: